KenticoDevTrev/XperienceCommunity.MediaLibraryMigrationToolkit/README.md

 # XperienceCommunity.MediaLibraryMigrationToolkit
 Helps migrate media library files off of database/on premise file storage and onto cloud storage (azure blob storage).

+# STATUS
+This project is still in processes.
+The code files should be up to date, and this has been successfully used on a project, the UI for it has not been fully fleshed out.

+If you need this functionality before i can finish things up, please contact me at tfayas at gmail.

 # How it works
 There are two primary operations this tool performs: